zhoyx/Learncpp/README.md

 # learncpp

 ## About
-Repository to keep track of exercises and notes written following the Cpp tutorials on learncpp.com.
+Repository to keep track of exercises and notes written following the C++ tutorials on [learncpp.com](https://www.learncpp.com/).